The Chronicles of Narnia: Tumnus

 Tumnus the Faun, called "Mr Tumnus" by Lucy, is featured prominently in The Lion, the Witch and the Wardrobe and also appears in The Horse and His Boy and The Last Battle.
 He is the first creature Lucy meets in Narnia, as well as the first Narnian to be introduced in the series; he invites her to his home with the intention of betraying her to Jadis, but quickly repents and befriends her.
 In The Horse and His Boy, he devises the Narnian delegation's plan of escape from Calormen.
 He returns for a brief dialogue at the end of The Last Battle.
-A mental image of a faun in a snowy wood was Lewis's initial inspiration for the entire series; Tumnus is that faun.
+Lewis's initial inspiration for the entire series was a mental image of a faun in a snowy wood; Tumnus is that faun.

 Caspian

 Caspian is first introduced in the book titled after him, as the young nephew and heir of King Miraz.
 Fleeing potential assassination by his uncle, he becomes leader of the Old Narnian rebellion against the Telmarine occupation.
 With the help of the Pevensies, he defeats Miraz's army and becomes King Caspian X of Narnia.
-In The Voyage of the Dawn Treader, he leads an expedition out into the eastern ocean to find Seven Lords whom Miraz had exiled, and ultimately to reach Aslan's Country.
+In The Voyage of the Dawn Treader, he leads an expedition out into the eastern ocean to find Seven Lords, whom Miraz had exiled, and ultimately to reach Aslan's Country.
 In The Silver Chair, he makes two brief appearances as an old, dying man, but at the end is resurrected in Aslan's Country.